-Table Base Information Population Approach 0 A Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) DDP analysed the underpinning data for the RCM template and with a view to identifying any capex that is greater than 5 percent of the construction cost.
+Table Base Base Information Source Methodology Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) DDP analysed the underpinning data for the RCM template and with a view to identifying any capex that is greater than 5 percent of the construction cost.
 DDP had capex that met the criteria of the template in 2017 and 2018.
 2017 and 2018: DDP extracted Description of works, Date recognised and Expenditure (\$ nominal) from the SAP FAMR.
 Mid-point Net Capital Expenditure Gross Up SAP FAMR Expenditure (\$ nominal) are escalated to a mid- year point to account for the return on capital for capital expenditure incurred during the year.
 Mid Point Gross Capex $= Capex \times (1 + Rate of Return percentage)^{0.5}$ The Rate of Return percentage input calculation methodology is further explained with the Recovered Capital Method above (refer to 'Rate of Return' item).
 DDP has interpreted that the capex required in the template is for the life to date basis for the pipeline.
 For the Jun18 disclosures, DDP interpreted that the capex required in the template only related to the period 1 Jan 18 to 30 Jun 18.
-2019 Disclosure Revision The disclosure of the 2019 row Other \$372, 728 has been removed from the template.
-The 'Other' amounts are the